-We were part of a team brought together to create an incredibly high-tech, sustainable family home that blends sensitively into a Hampstead conservation area.
+We were part of a team brought together to create an incredibly high-tech, sustainable family home that blends sensitively into the Hampstead conservation area.

 The challenge was minimising the construction programme as much as possible while delivering a building of the highest quality.
 To do this, the design team developed a detailed 3D model during the design stage.
 We continued to represent the client during construction but were also appointed by the contractor to develop our BIM model to a construction level.